-By default, auto-negotiation of speed and duplex mode is enabled on 10GbE Ethernet interface on an Aggregator.
+By default, auto-negotiation of speed and duplex mode is enabled on 1GbE and 10GbE Ethernet interfaces on an Aggregator.

 The local interface and the directly connected remote interface must have the same setting.
-Autonegotiation is the easiest way to accomplish these settings, as long as the remote interface is capable of auto-negotiation.
+Auto-negotiation is the easiest way to accomplish these settings, as long as the remote interface is capable of auto-negotiation.

-NOTE: As a best practice.
-Dell Networking recommends keeping auto-negotiation enabled.
-Autonegotiation should only be disabled on switch ports that attach to devices not capable of supporting negotiation or where connectivity issues arise from interoperability issues.
+() NOTE: As a best practice, Dell Networking recommends keeping auto-negotiation enabled.
+Auto-negotiation should only be disabled on switch ports that attach to devices not capable of supporting negotiation or where connectivity issues arise from interoperability issues.

-The negotiation auto command is tied to the speed command.
+For 100/1000/10000 Ethernet interfaces, the negotiation auto command is tied to the speed command.
 Auto-negotiation is always enabled when the speed command is set to 1000 or auto.
 In Dell Networking OS, the speed 1000 command is an exact equivalent of speed auto 1000 in IOS.